ignotur/magpies/README.md

 ## Code is under development

-This current version of the code contains limited functionality, documentation and tested only partially
+This current version of the code contains limited functionality, documentation and tested only partially.

+The documentation is available here: [https://ignotur.github.io/magpies/](https://ignotur.github.io/magpies/)